al1fandi/biodiversity-project/README.md

 * This project will scope, analyze, prepare, plot data, and seek to explain the findings from the analysis.
 * It was found that bird and mammal species are likely to become endangered
 * It was also found that Yellowstone National Park has good biodiversity.
-* The libraries used were matplotlib, scipy, pandas, and numpy.
+* The python modules used were matplotlib, scipy, pandas, and numpy.

 # Project Goals
 Central question: